khaors/geocompr/main.md

 ]

 Ellipsoids are part of a wider component of CRSs: the *datum*.
-The *datam* of a CRS contains not only what ellipsoid it uses (with the `ellps` parameter in the proj4 notation) but other parameters defining the precise relationship between the cartesian coodinates and location on the Earth's service.
+The *datam* of a CRS contains not only what ellipsoid it uses (with the `ellps` parameter in the proj4 CRS library) but also information about precise relationship between the cartesian coodinates and location on the Earth's service.
+In R, these additional details are stored in the `towgs84` argument of  [proj4](http://proj4.org/parameters.html#towgs84-datum-transformation-to-wgs84) notation (see [proj4.org/parameters.html](http://proj4.org/parameters.html) for details).
-These allow local variations in Earth's surface, e.g. due to large mountain ranges, to be accounted for in CRSs.
+These allow local variations in Earth's surface, e.g. due to large mountain ranges, to be accounted for in a local CRS.
 There are two types of datums --- local and geocentric.
-In *local datums*, the ellipsoidal surface is shifted to align with the surface at a particular location.
+In a *local datum* such as `NAD83` the ellipsoidal surface is shifted to align with the surface at a particular location.
-They are defined in the [proj4](http://proj4.org/parameters.html#towgs84-datum-transformation-to-wgs84) by the `towgs84` argument which is defined by either 3 or 7 parameters (see [proj4.org/parameters.html](http://proj4.org/parameters.html) for details).
+In a *geocentric datum*  such as `WGS84` the centre is the Earth's centre of gravity and the accuracy of projections is not optimised for a specific location.
-A list of datums supported by R can be obtain with `st_proj_info(type = "datum")`.
+Available datum definitions can be seen by executing `st_proj_info(type = "datum")`.
 <!-- plots? -->
 <!-- plus maybe table (few examples) -->